Allan122/CognoRise-Infotech/README.md

 Welcome to the project repository for CognoRise-Infotech.
 This repository contains three innovative projects developed to demonstrate the application of artificial intelligence in various domains:

 ### 1. Tic Tac Toe AI
 A sophisticated AI-driven implementation of the classic Tic Tac Toe game.
-This project showcases the use of advanced algorithms to create an unbeatable AI opponent, providing users with an engaging and challenging gameplay experience.
+This project showcases the use of advanced minimax algorithms to create an unbeatable AI opponent, providing users with an engaging and challenging gameplay experience.

 ![Screenshot 2024-05-20 135227](https://github.com/Allan122/allan-s_portfolio/assets/45638226/47c86ef0-f0f9-47e8-bcfe-fbcf026690ca)